The screenshot is from my laptop with macOS Big Sur using Safari.

 - language accepted by the browser

-It’s just an example but please, stop to accumulate 5/10/20 trackers just to know what you can know just reading correctly information from user’s browser and your reverse-proxy/web server.
+It’s just an example but please, stop accumulating 5/10/20 trackers just to know what you can know just reading correctly information from the user’s browser and your reverse-proxy/webserver.